 Jerry Parr went with his father everywhere — from dark, smoke-filled bars where his dad gave him sips of beer (“Don’t tell Mama”), to Biscayne Bay where they caught blowfish with cane poles, and Opa-Locka where they hunted quail and dove.
 Times were hard, and they ate whatever they killed.

-Sometimes they went to the movies.
+Sometimes, when money was available, they went to the movies.
 One day, Parr’s dad took him to The Tower Theater on Northwest 4th Street to see a new feature film, Code of the Secret Service, starring Ronald Reagan as dashing Agent Brass Bancroft.
 Parr gripped his father’s arm as Brass survived one cliff-hanging moment after another, one narrow escape after another, before finally beating the bad guys and winning the girl.
 As he left the theater that night, young Jerry thought, I want to be a life saver, too!

-See Chapter 2 of IN THE SECRET SERVICE for more about the inauspicious beginnings of one of the most famous Secret Service agents of all time.
+Read Parr’s autobiography IN THE SECRET SERVICE for more about the inauspicious beginnings of one of the most famous Secret Service agents of all time.

-©2016 Jerry and Carolyn Parr.
+©2021 Jerry and Carolyn Parr.
 All Rights Reserved.